codetojoy/presentations/PEI_Devs_Random_Walk/ReadMe.md

 ## The Skinny

 Presenting a tech talk can be intimidating, but it's a true growth experience.
 PEI Devs needs more speakers to be sustainable, so please submit your talk idea.
-The good news is that our group is *perfect* as talks can be informal or formal, and the people in the group are wonderful.
+The good news: our group is the *perfect* training ground.
+Talks can be informal or formal, and the people in the group are wonderful.
 Your audience is a bunch of friendly, sharp geeks who want to hear your story.